ektemfg/GreenCodeProject/README.md

 Finally, open [http://localhost:3000](http://localhost:3000) in your browser to view the website.

-To manage your blog content, visit the embedded Sanity Studio at [http://localhost:3000/studio](http://localhost:3000/studio).
+To manage your content, visit the embedded Sanity Studio at [http://localhost:3000/studio](http://localhost:3000/studio).

 ## Customizing